Udanpirappe: Music

 D. Imman composed the film's soundtrack.
 This film marks his first collaboration with Era.
 Saravanan and Jyothika and third collaboration with Sasikumar after Vetrivel and Kennedy Club.
-The first single "Anney Yaaranney" was released on 7 October 2021 by Sony Music South and sung by Shreya Ghoshal.
-Another single "Othapana Kaatteri" was released on 11 October 2021 and sung by Sid Sriram.The lyrics were written by Yugabharathi and Snehan.

 Release & Reception

 Udanpirappe was released directly on Amazon Prime Video on 14 October 2021 as a part of 2D Entertainment's four-film deal with the streaming service.

 Ranjani Krishankumar of Film Companion wrote, "Grandstanding dialogues, relationships without connections and a convoluted climax sequence make this film barely passable."